english-blog/english-blog.github.io/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 **18K Gold:** 18K Gold is 75% of pure Gold and 25% of other metals.
 Using the above formula, you can decide the percentage of pure gold in your gold ornaments.

-**BIS Hallmark:** The Government of India formed Bureau of Indian Standards (BIS) in the year 1987, which is the only institution in India, authorised to hallmark golden Jewellery.
-The Jewellers has to obtain a licence from BIS for a fee and hallmark the jewel they make with BIS logo.
+**BIS Hallmark:** The Government of India formed Bureau of Indian Standards (BIS) in the year 1987, which is the only institution in India, authorized to hallmark golden Jewelry.
+The Jewellers has to obtain a license from BIS for a fee and hallmark the jewel they make with BIS logo.
 BIS maintains market surveillance on the certified jewellers, on random basis.
-Market surveillance involves collection of Hallmarked Gold Jewellary from licencee's retail outlet/manufacturing premises and having it tested for conformity in BIS recognized hallmarking centre.
-Deviations in degree of purity of gold and operation not in conformance to the system may result in cancellation of BIS licence.
+Market surveillance involves collection of Hallmarked Gold Jewelry from licensee's retail outlet/manufacturing premises and having it tested for conformity in BIS recognized hallmarking center.
+Deviations in degree of purity of gold and operation not in conformance to the system may result in cancellation of BIS license.

 <div style="text-align: center;">
 <img src="{{site.url}}/img/buying-gold-jewellery-carat-BIS-Hallmark.jpg"/>